steveschnepp/blog.pwkf.org/_posts/2022-01-17-diy-4-digit-clock-hacking.md

 via the LED.
 Very simple but not very efficient.

 So, I changed the pull-up 470&#x2126; resistor array to a 10k&#x2126; one to limit the current passing via the LED or the IO pins.
-This worked by immediatly lowering the 100mA to 7 mA.
+This worked by immediately lowering the 100mA to 7 mA.
 The luminosity was rather low, but I don't mind as this works perfectly in a dark room.
-As it is the purpose of that clock, and before it was too bright anwyay.
+As it is the purpose of that clock, and before it was too bright anyway.

 That enabled a pack of 3 AA NiMH cells (2000mAh) to last a little less than a week before needing to recharge.
 Not bad for such a small hack.